 Take one on one time to the next level by booking a staycation.
-Spend a night at a budget friendly hotel, like The Days Inn and plan to be a tourist in your city for a day or two.
+Spend a night at a budget friendly hotel, and plan to be a tourist in your city for a day or two.
 It’s easy to get sucked into day to day life at home.
 Booking a night off away from home for the sole purpose of fun is a sure fire way to make a connection.
 There are no piles of dirty laundry to taunt you and no homework to be done, just one on one time allowing your teen the chance to open up to you.
 To make sure you capture one of those fleeting moments leave the phone tucked away except for emergencies.

 Other ways to make sure you don’t miss moments is simply by paying attention.
 When your teen says they need to talk, set down the phone, turn off the TV and make them your whole focus.
 If you have other kids set them up with a show, or technology and take the conversation to another room.